slahrichi/oogasalad_BattleBoys/doc/plan/DESIGN_PLAN.md

   also switch to work on that at some point in the project.
 * Matthew - Developing `PlayerAPI` and its specific implementations such as the `HumanPlayer` and the `AI` variations.
 Will also develop controller.
+* Saad - Focus on backend, build with Brandon, Luka, and Prajwal the `Tile` API and its subclasses `Island`, `ShipBlock`, `Water`,...
+As I worked on the parser of the last two projects, I will also work on parsing the game file to commands the model can understand, and deliver the results to the controller to set up the game.